 Control ICANN Board governance A separate, independent entity requires a separate board, but ICANN could suggest or trigger the appointment of board members.
-ICANN stakeholder engagement Yes, the foundation could host an advisory committee comprised of ICANN stakeholders.
+ICANN stakeholder engagement As discussed in response to Charter Question #3, the CCWG recommends creating an Advisory Board and a Program Evaluation Panel comprised of community volunteers.
+These structures would exist regardless of the mechanisms chosen.
 Ability to sunset Yes, although costs/complexities of doing so may be higher compared to other mechanisms, but this would need to be further investigated to be able to confirm.
 International capabilities Private foundations are required to demonstrate foreign compliance with expenditure responsibility including pre-inquiry, grant agreements, reporting, confirmation of separate accounts, and listing on the annual tax filings.
 Competence Start up process Requires a separate entity identification number, approval from the US Internal Revenue Service, legal drafting of bylaw and agreements.
 Team responsible for grant requests, implementation, evaluation, oversight Grants management professional required.
 Communications Communications consultant or resources required.
 Administrative: audit, legal, investment responsibilities, risk management Audit, legal, investment responsibilities, risk management: Must be managed separately, accountings and annual tax documents filed separately from ICANN.
 It is required that 5% of the principal (account value) is disbursed each year.
 Investments must be managed well: excise tax on capital gains of 1-2%.
 Cost Start-up cost Time for IRS approval, legal fees to draft bylaws and agreements but this would need to be further investigated to be able to confirm.

-General annual expenses For illustrative purposes, if ICANN had a fund of USD \$XM and wanted to sunset the granting period in 10 years (2028), ICANN would have an annual budget of roughly 1/10 th of the total.
-Depending on costs related to the programs, a portion of the annual budget will cover all program functions, investment fees, administrative expenses including staff, legal/audit, property etc. property etc.
+General annual expenses For illustrative purposes, if ICANN had a fund of USD \$XM and wanted to sunset the granting period in 10 years (2028), ICANN would disburse to the foundation an annual budget of roughly 1/10 th of the total available in each of those years to cover both the grantmaking as well as all program functions, such as investment fees, operating and administrative expenses including staff, legal services, audit services, facilities, etc.